tiffythinhdang/highpaw/README.md

 ======================

 ### Description
-- highpaw is a web application that allows users to meet and pet dogs in their area.
+- An interactive, light-weight, mobile-first web application that lets people meet and pet dogs in their area.

 ### Technologies
 - MERN - MongoDB, Express, React, Node